darshil0/micro-journal-ai/README.md

 npm run dev
 ```

 Your private, AI-powered journal will be live at **http://localhost:5173**
 Start writing, reflecting, and growing today! 🌱

----

 Made with ❤️ and ☕ by [Darshil](https://github.com/darshil0) for mindful reflection

-Remember: Your mental health journey is unique and valuable.
-This tool supports self-reflection, not replace professional mental health care.
+*Remember: Your mental health journey is unique and valuable.
+This tool supports self-reflection, not replace professional mental health care.*